 - Try to take a moment to calm down before you react.

-- Put yourself in timeout to collect your thoughts if you feel your anger rising.
+- Put yourself in a timeout to collect your thoughts if you feel your anger rising.

 - Take note of the hardest times of day for yourself, and ask for help or restructure your day to alleviate the pressure.